JWoolley00/Thuldors-Skyrim/README.md

 ## Issues

-Please check the [FAQ](https://github.com/Oghma-Infinium/Fahluaan/blob/main/Documentation/FAQ.md) first if you have any issues.
 If you encounter any bugs or issues while playing the list, leave a bug report on the [Nexus Page](https://www.nexusmods.com/skyrimspecialedition/images/227751)

+By necessity, updates will be infrequent.

 ## Credits and Thanks